bobheadxi/bobheadxi.github.io/_posts/2019-2-28-timelines-recap.md

 can be easy to lose sight of how far we've come in a project.
-So I decided to try and turn this concept into a service that tied all sorts of metadata about your project - Git history analysis, milestones, releases, issues, pull requests, and more together into a single visualization of the life of your project.
+So I decided to try and turn this concept into a service that tied all sorts of metadata about your project - Git history analysis, milestones, releases, issues, pull requests, and more together into a single visualisation of the life of your project.

 Over a period of about 4 months, I created: